 Bass strings don’t break as often as guitar strings, and they tend to last considerably longer, but there will come a time when you’ll need to replace them eventually.

 Some people like to extend the lifespan of their strings by boiling them in water, but this isn’t exactly the same as getting a fresh set of strings on your bass, so you’ll want to have some available when you need them most.
-I personally love getting the Ernie Ball Regular Slinkys for my four and 5-string basses because they’re affordable, reliable, and sound great to me.
+I love getting the Ernie Ball Regular Slinkys for my four- and 5-string basses because they’re affordable, reliable, and sound great.

 Over time, grime and dirt will accumulate on your fretboard, fingerprints may begin to cover your guitar’s finish, and dust and debris will probably get trapped around the pickups and other hardware.
-Some people don’t really mind this, but if you want your bass to look its best, a nice cleaning kit will make it simple to do this.
+So, if you want your bass to look, play, and sound its best, a nice cleaning kit will make it simple to tidy up.

-In addition to cleaning supplies such as guitar polish, fretboard oil, cloths, and a string cutter, you should also consider getting some tools that let you make basic adjustments.
-This kit from Elagon has everything you need, and I highly recommend it, but there are other products like the Music Nomad stuff you should take a look at, too, if you get the chance to.
+In addition to cleaning supplies such as guitar polish, fretboard oil, microfiber cloths, and a string cutter, you should also consider getting some tools to make basic adjustments.
+This kit from Elagon has everything you need, and I highly recommend it, but there are other products like the Music Nomad stuff, you should take a look at, too, if you get the chance to do so.

 “What About This?”

-The bass accessories talked about in this article are vital for various reasons, but I know some of you reading may have felt that I’ve left a thing or two out that you personally would have put in, such as your favorite pedal.
-Let me explain why, starting with pedals.
+The bass guitar accessories in this article are vital for various reasons, but I know some of you reading may have felt that I’ve left something out that you would have put in, such as your favorite pedal.
+Let me explain why starting with pedals.

 Pedals are often a mainstay in many bass players’ rigs, especially bass overdrives, compression, flanger, octave, EQ, and many others, but are they truly essential?